NVIDIA/NeMo/docs/source/asr/sc/configs.rst

 can be set in the config file.
 See the `Datasets <../api.html#Datasets>`__ section of the API for a list of Datasets and their respective parameters.

-An example Speech Classiciation train and validation configuration could look like:
+An example Speech Classification train and validation configuration could look like:

 .. code-block:: yaml